 At Mike Bell Accident & Injury Lawyers, you can expect us to stand up for your rights and fight for your deserved compensation if you sustained injuries while on the clock.
 With several years of experience, we have helped many injured workers across different industries in Montgomery and throughout Alabama to overcome workers' compensation obstacles.

 We assist injured Montgomery workers in getting the benefits that they deserve after a job injury.
-Reach out to our Montgomery personal injury law firm today at 866-6MB-WINS to arrange a case evaluation free of any charges and obligations.
+Reach out to our Montgomery personal injury law firm today at 334-666-5000 to arrange a case evaluation free of any charges and obligations.